Software testing is used to evaluate the product and understand whether it really matches the declared functionality.

 Make sure that the environment in which the product is tested adequately reflects the environment in which it goes into mass use - the duty of the testing team.
 This is necessary to ensure that no bugs were missed due to problems in organizing the testing process.

 To make changes and improvements to the test plan, based on the bugs found by customers, the tester must constantly delve into their details.
 The tester’s reputation depends on this: he has to try to demonstrate the presence/absence of the stated problem.
 There is one more reason why experienced testers themselves often study projects for bugs: by doing this, you can better understand the structure of the product, understand who its potential user is, how and why it will use the product, what problem it should solve and how the product should look and work, which in the end will help to test it in more detail and with high quality.

-There are not many test automation strategies.
-The pyramid proposed by Mike Cohn can help teams find the best approach to test automation.
+There are not many software automation testing strategies.
+The pyramid proposed by Mike Cohn can help teams create an automation testing strategy successfully.

-The most straightforward approach to test automation that you can come up with is simply to take test cases created for manual testing and automate them at the user interface (GUI) level using tools like Selenium.
+The most straightforward automation testing techniques that you can come up with is simply to take test cases created for manual testing and automate them at the user interface (GUI) level using tools like Selenium.
 At the same time, this is the least effective approach.
 Automated tests at the UI level are slow, vulnerable to any changes, and difficult to maintain.

 Mike Cohn's pyramid of automation perfectly illustrates a more efficient approach.
 The width of each level of the pyramid shows how many tests should be at each level compared to others.

 At the lower level of the pyramid are a component, or unit tests.
 They should make up most of your tests.
 For example, to test a class that calculates interest on the amount, a unit test is created that passes the interest rate x and balance y.
 Expected result: the correct calculation of the amount of interest with the desired accuracy.